 I was a little (a lot) scared, but I took the leap and launched my own business with a lot of very expensive equipment sitting on a plastic folding table in my unfinished basement.
 I shortly realized, thanks in part to some great mentors, that I wanted to grow the business to heights I never considered.
 I quickly found that I absolutely love leading people and processes to achieve a greater goal.

 Born and raised on Lake Superior, I have a big appreciation for the outdoors and the creative arts.
-I ventured a few hours south to study film and design in college, and eventually landed myself a full-time gig in a city with a Target, a true sign of success where I come from.
+I ventured a few hours South to study film and design in college, and eventually landed myself a full-time gig in a city with a Target, a true sign of success where I come from.
 I’ve always loved video whether it was blockbuster movies or television.
 We grew up with a camera that could record on VHS tapes, and I have fond memories of “acting” in my brother’s heist film.
 I was 5.
-I find that my strengths shine in the details, so when you bring us your vision, count on me to focus on the techniques and craft to make it come together.
+I find that my strengths shine in the details and the planning, so when you bring us your vision, count on me to get the right people and the right tools in place to make it happen.
 I can’t wait to work with you!